Small vs. Large Bathroom Renovation: Which One Actually Costs More

 • Improving lighting and ventilation

 A large portion of the renovation work also happens in the wet area of the bathroom, which includes the shower or bathtub space.
-This section alone can account for about 60-70% of the overall bathroom renovation, since it requires proper waterproofing, specialized materials, and careful installation.
+This section alone can account for about 60 to 70% of the overall bathroom renovation, since it requires proper waterproofing, specialized materials, and careful installation.

 What Goes into a Large Bathroom Renovation